 Partly due to its density, fog tends to be more resilient to wind, sunlight, and other variables that contribute to its dissipation.
 This resilience allows it to stay in place longer over the areas it developed.
 One example is valley fog that can persist and last for days.

-To be honest, the differences just mentioned in this section shows some "technical differences" between fog and mist, but do not display any stark contrasts.
+To be honest, the differences just mentioned in this section show some "technical differences" between fog and mist but do not display any stark contrasts.
 For any observer, just looking at these phenomena after they formed, it will be tough to tell them apart.

-After reading this article, you will be forgiven for being even more confused.
-Trying to explain such closely related terms such as fog and mist is no easy task.
-Understanding these subtle similarities and difference, can be even more difficult.
+After reading this post, you will be forgiven for being even more confused.
+Trying to explain such closely related terms like fog and mist is no easy task.
+Understanding these subtle similarities and differences can be even more difficult.